Kohima

-Originally known as Kewhira, Kohima's history goes back to a time when it was a village of the Angami Nagas.
+Originally known as Kewhira, the city's history goes back to a time when it was a village of the Angami Nagas.
 It became an urban centre in 1878 when the British Empire established its headquarters of the then Naga Hills District of Assam Province.
-It officially became the capital after the state of Nagaland was inaugurated in 1963.
-Kohima was the site of one of the bloodiest battles of World War II.
+Kohima was the site of one of the bloodiest battles of World War II during the Japanese U-Go offensive into British India in 1944.
 The battle is often referred to as the Stalingrad of the East.
 In 2013, the British National Army Museum voted the Battle of Kohima to be Britain's Greatest Battle.

+It officially became Nagaland's capital after the state was inaugurated in 1963.